Common Eye Problems and Homeopathy

 Dry eyes caused by excessive exposure to wind and the sun, exposure to chemicals, smoke and fumes.
 Allergy of dust, pollen, medicines, cosmetics and most of the times even by continued usage of contact-lenses Injury caused physically or by radiation.

 A stye is an infection that causes a painful lump along the eyelid.
 This common infection results from blocked glands within the eyelid.
 When the gland is blocked, the oil produced by the gland occasionally backs up and extrudes through the wall of the gland, forming a lump (chalazion), which can be red, painful, and nodular.
-Styes are usually treated with wet and warm compresses and in cases of increased irritation and pain, by medication.
+Styes are usually managed with wet and warm compresses and in cases of increased irritation and pain, by medication.

 The cornea is the thin clear structure overlying the iris.
 A severe infection of the cornea characterized by open sore is called corneal ulcer.
 Corneal ulcers cause pus discharge, severe pain and blurring of vision.
 It could be caused by a viral, bacterial or fungal infection or also by tears caused by trauma.
 It’s a serious health concern and should be treated by an ophthalmologist immediately.